 - Respond to requests for verification and/or missing items as quickly as possible to ensure aid is processed with no or minimal delays.

 - Keep all supporting documents for reference.
-Students may be requested to provide them later to the Financial Aid Office.
+Students may be requested to provide them later to the Office of Financial Aid and Scholarships.

 View “Understanding the FAFSA” video playlist